getcommitapp/commit/docs/software-requirements-specification.md

 - Backend/services: Supabase (Auth, DB, storage, edge functions)
 - Payments: Stripe Connect Standard with TWINT enabled for Switzerland
 - Third-party libraries & APIs: Stripe SDK, Expo Location/Camera
-- Hosting: Supabase (backend, DB, auth); Cloudflare Pages (Astro + React landing page)
+- Hosting: Supabase (backend, DB, auth); Cloudflare Workers (Astro landing page)

 # Work Process

 ## Agile Methodology: SCRUM

 - **Team roles:** Roles (Product Owner, Scrum Master, Developers) are rotating among team members throughout the project.
 - **Sprint length:** Each sprint lasts 3 days, reflecting the short 3-week project timeline.
 - **Ceremonies:** The team holds a daily standup and a sprint review at the end of each sprint.
 Other SCRUM ceremonies (planning, retrospective) are adapted or combined as needed.
 - **Backlog management:** All tasks and user stories are tracked as GitHub Issues, organized and prioritized in a GitHub Project Kanban board.
 - **Definition of Done:** A task is considered done when the code is merged, all tests pass, and the feature works as intended.
 - **Sprint goal:** Each sprint has a defined goal or deliverable to be implemented.
 - **Estimation:** Tasks are estimated in terms of expected time to complete.
 - **Review and acceptance:** The team collectively reviews and accepts completed work at the end of each sprint.
 - **Adaptations:** Roles may be combined and ceremonies adapted based on project advancement and team needs, in line with the university context.
 - **Process**: lightweight Kanban for MVP

 ## Git Flow

 - The `main` branch contains production code.
-- Every upgrade is discussed via an issue and a branch is created with the issue.
+- Every feature/fix/task is discussed via an issue and a branch is created with the issue.
 - All changes are integrated via pull requests with code review and CI checks

 ## Devops

 - Continuous delivery to production when changes pass CI and review

 # Development Tools Setup

 - Issue tracker: GitHub Issues
 - Code review: GitHub pull requests
-- Documentation: repository README and SRS in docs/
+- Documentation: repository README and SRS in `docs/`
 - Code style: Prettier + ESLint with TypeScript rules
 - Testing approach: jest
 - Secrets/config: Supabase and Stripe keys via env files with secure storage